What is breast reconstruction?

 - Smoking interferes with blood flow and can cause problems after surgery, delay healing, and lead to more significant scars.

-- Radiation therapy significantly affects the timing and the type of breast reconstruction you will undergo.
+- Radiation therapy significantly affects the timing and the type of breast reconstruction surgery you will undergo.
 Radiation delays wound healing and can cause the skin to darken and tighten.
 Your reconstruction may require the use of your own tissue to help replace affected skin.

 - Chemotherapy following mastectomy can also affect the timing of your reconstruction.